satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 7. How many way we can do the overload method
 8. diff. comparable and comparator
 9. fail pass in collection

+Fail-Fast Iterators:
+Definition: Fail-Fast iterators immediately throw a ConcurrentModificationException if the collection is structurally modified after the iterator is created, except through the iterator's own methods (like remove).
+Behavior:
+If one thread modifies the collection (e.g., adding/removing elements) while another thread is iterating over it, the iterator detects this and throws an exception.
+Structural modifications are changes like inserting or deleting elements, but not updates to the existing elements.
+Examples:
+Iterators from collections like ArrayList, HashMap, LinkedList, and HashSet are Fail-Fast.
+Internal Working:
+Fail-Fast iterators use a mechanism called the modCount (modification count).
+Every time a structural modification is made to the collection, the modCount is updated.
+The iterator checks if the modCount has changed since the iterator was created, and if so, it throws a ConcurrentModificationException.

+Fail-Safe Iterators:
+Definition: Fail-Safe iterators do not throw an exception if the collection is modified during iteration.
+Instead, they work on a copy of the collection and do not reflect changes made to the original collection during iteration.
+Behavior:
+These iterators are generally used in concurrent environments where the collection might be modified while iterating.
+Since they operate on a copy, modifications made to the original collection after the iterator is created will not affect the iterator's behavior.
+Examples:
+Collections from the java.util.concurrent package like ConcurrentHashMap, CopyOnWriteArrayList, and CopyOnWriteArraySet use Fail-Safe iterators.
+Internal Working:
+Fail-Safe iterators work by iterating over a clone (snapshot) of the collection rather than the original collection, ensuring that the iteration is not impacted by structural modifications.

 10. how to make singloeton
 11. Singlton desing pattern